mriedem/databases-for-mongodb/connecting-ibmcloud-app.md

       - example-mongo
   ```

 - Change the route value to something unique.
-The route that you choose determines the subdomain of your application's URL: `<route>.{region}.cf.appdomain.cloud`.
+The route you choose determines the subdomain of your application's URL: `<route>.{region}.cf.appdomain.cloud`.
 Be sure the `{region}` matches where your application is deployed.
 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 - Update the services value to match  Cloud Foundry alias of your {{site.data.keyword.databases-for-mongodb}} deployment.